We look forward to sharing the holidays with you!

-Purim Celebration: on Erev Purim, 3.20.19 dinner at 6:00 p.m. and service at 7:00 p.m.
-Our celebration includes a themed dinner, complete with Hamantaschen; fun games, songs, and activities for the everyone; followed by a service with a hilarious themed skit and the reading our Megillah, which was handmade by our Religious School students.
+Purim Celebration: on Erev Purim, we have dinner at 6:00 p.m. and service at 7:00 p.m.
+Our celebration includes a themed dinner, complete with Hamantaschen; fun games, singing, and activities for the everyone; followed by a service with a hilarious themed skit and the reading our Megillah, which was handmade by our Religious School students.
 Don’t forget to come in costume!

 For more information or to RSVP for dinner, contact Kathy at email@example.com or 518-374-8173.